 |Hiram College Supplemental Form|

 |Official SAT or ACT scores|

 |Personal interview (recommended)|

 * An important note about completing the Common Application for Hiram College:

-The Common Application requires that you complete your essay before you are able to submit your completed application for admission.
-If you would like to send the essay at a later date or send a writing sample of a paper you have already written for a class instead of an essay, please use your online copy and paste function to place the following statement into the Common Application essay section:
+The Common Application requires that you complete your essay before you are able to submit your application for admission.
+Because we do not require the essay as part of your application for Hiram, please either submit an essay or write the following statement in the Common Application essay section:

 While Hiram College uses the Common Application for admission, the only place your information is shared is with Hiram College if we are the only school you list.

 All applications are reviewed on a need-blind basis, which means admission decisions are based solely on a student's academic and extra-curricular merits, not on his or her family's financial circumstances.

 All offers of admission are conditional upon receipt of a final secondary school transcript and any other conditions specified at the time of admission.
 Students who have been admitted to the College are asked to make a $200 deposit.
 This deposit is due no later than May 1 and is non-refundable.
 Students applying for financial aid may defer paying the deposit until financial aid is determined.